Here’s a list of frequently asked questions…

 - Sending us a secure message through our self-service facility.
 To do this you must be signed up to use the service.

-If we can deal within your complaint within three working days, we’ll call you to make sure that you’re happy with our decision.
+If we can deal with your complaint within three working days, we’ll call you to make sure that you’re happy with our decision.
 If you are, we’ll send you a letter to confirm this.

 - If we can’t deal with your complaint within three working days, we’ll send you an acknowledgement letter within five working days to let you know that we’ve received your complaint.